[ Printer Friendly Version ] [ Report Abuse ]

-As they approached the stairway, Tristan’s mother rapped on his door, and gestured for Sophie to proceed down the stairs.
+As they approached the stairway Tristan’s mother rapped on his door and gestured for Sophie to proceed down the stairs.
 Tristan’s face appeared groggily, but grew somber at once.
 His mother said nothing, and continued to lead Sophie down the stairs.
-Sophie glanced up to see ‘Eddie’ emerge from around the corner in a robe, his hair a mess from sleep, a mask of confusion on what appeared an otherwise kindly face.
+Sophie glanced up to see ‘Eddie’ emerge from around the corner in a robe, his light hair a mess from sleep, a mask of confusion on what appeared an otherwise kindly face.

 Tristan’s mother steered Sophie into a sitting room that appeared equal parts average and bizarre, as though someone from the middle-ages had decorated with an Ikea catalogue.
 Modern looking chairs and sofas were arranged in front of the fireplace, but feathered quills, ink-wells, and scrolls of parchment littered the coffee table.
 Flanking the hearth were two bookshelves, housing both glossy paperbacks and ancient, leather-bound volumes.
 On the mantle Sophie saw a number of strange instruments, like the clever toys that decorated office desks, only antique looking.
 Last of all, Sophie let herself puzzle over the fireplace where hung, what appeared to be, a large, pewter cauldron.

 “There then, have a seat, I’ll make you a cup of tea.”
 Tristan’s mother headed off to the kitchen, but turned back just as quickly, clearly frantic.
 “I’m so sorry, where are my manners, I’m Mary.
 What’s your name dear?”